-Neil Prakash [74], also known as Abu Khaled al-Cambodi, is an ISIS recruiter and was reportedly the most senior Australian fighting with ISIS.
+Neil Prakash, also known as Abu Khaled al-Cambodi, is an ISIS recruiter and was reportedly the most senior Australian fighting with ISIS.

 Australian Attorney General George Brandis has labeled him "the most dangerous Australian we knew of" fighting with the terror group.
 Prakash left Australia for Syria in 2013.
 Australian authorities tied him to a failed April 2015 terror plot in Australia targeting the Anzac Day parade.
 Prakash had a prolific Twitter presence in which he recruited for and promoted ISIS.
 In August 2015, Prakash used Twitter to call for an attack on Australia and announce the death of fellow Australian ISIS member Khaled Sharrouf.
 Also that month, Prakash posted a spreadsheet online with the names, addresses, and passwords of people working in the British Foreign Office, as well as almost 1,500 U.S. military personnel.
-(Sources: Sydney Morning Herald [75], Daily Mail [76], Sydney Morning Herald [77], Telegraph [78], Telegraph [79])
+(Sources: Sydney Morning Herald, Daily Mail, Sydney Morning Herald, Telegraph, Telegraph)

 Australia issued an arrest warrant for Prakash in August 2015.
 Prakash was erroneously reported killed in an April 2016 U.S. airstrike in Iraq.
 Australian media revealed in November 2016 that Prakash had been arrested in Turkey while trying to cross into Syria.
 In July 2018, Turkey rejected Australia's extradition request on terrorism charges, raising concerns in Australia that Prakash could go free.
 Australian Prime Minister Malcolm Turnbull has pledged to continue fighting for Prakash's extradition.
 Prakash faces a potential life sentence in Australia.
-(Sources: Herald Sun [80], Sydney Morning Herald [75], Daily Mail [76], Telegraph [79], News.com.au [81], Guardian [82], Associated Press [83], Sydney Morning Herald [84])
+(Sources: Herald Sun, Sydney Morning Herald, Daily Mail, Telegraph, News.com.au, Guardian, Associated Press, Sydney Morning Herald)

 On December 29, 2018, Australian Home Affairs Minister Peter Dutton announced that Prakash had been stripped of his Australian citizenship.
 Dutton reiterated that Prakash was instrumental in ISIS's operations in the Middle East.
 According to the BBC, Prakash, who also holds Fijian citizenship, is the 12th dual citizen to be stripped of Australian citizenship.
-(Source: BBC News [85])
+A Turkish court sentenced Prakash to seven-and-a-half years in prison in March 2019.
+That July, the Executive Council of Australian Jewry argued that Prakash's Australian citizenship should be reinstated because he would be more dangerous abroad than if he were imprisoned in Australia.
+(Sources: BBC News, Australian Broadcasting Corporation, Australian)